Friday, April 09, 2010

 Harp

-Another Rembrandt!
-The first, (1630) of two versions Rembrandt painted on this subject.
-The Biblical episode of David pacifying the evil spirit of Saul is an early example of the healing power of music in sacred literature.
-Appropriately, it's the harp, an instrument commonly associated with heaven and angelic beings which is featured.
-Perhaps because the harp so readily lends itself to music of a calm and reflective nature.
+Rembrandt painted two versions on the Biblical episode of David pacifying the evil spirit of Saul, an early example of the healing power of music in sacred literature.
+Appropriately, it features the harp, an instrument which is commonly associated with heaven and angels.
+Perhaps also because the harp readily lends itself to music of a calm and reflective nature.

 The Rembrandt painting depicts the aged King Saul overcome by a melancholic, evil spell.
 He summons his favourite David to relieve his suffering soul.
 The Biblical episode in 1 Samuel 16 verses 14-17 and 21-23 reads-